 The community-level indicators included witnessing violence, living in foster care, bullying, experiencing racism or discrimination, and feeling unsafe in your neighborhood.
 Researchers found that almost 40 percent of Philadelphians had experienced four or more of these expanded, community-level ACEs.

 To view the report on the Findings of the Philadelphia ACE Survey, click here.

-To request a copy of the Philadelphia Expanded ACE Survey questions, click here.
+To request a copy of the Philadelphia Expanded ACE Survey questions in English and Spanish, click here.